Stautob/butchershoplabelprinter/README.md

 [Install]
 WantedBy=reboot.target halt.target poweroff.target
 ```
-This service must be enabled using `sudo systemctl enable rpi-display-backlight`
+This service must be enabled using `$sudo systemctl enable rpi-display-backlight`

 ### Add udev rule for the printer
 In order to allow any user to use the USB label printer an according udev rule must be added.